finalFlick/FF_ClosestStringMatcher/README.md

 Enhance live Twitch interactions with our latest Unreal Engine blueprints, designed for real-time viewer engagement and accurate user input handling.

 No instructions?
 No problem @finalFlick is ready to answer your questions.
+- You will need to import these two files: lib/BP_FF_StringUtils.uasset (the library) BP_FF_ClosestStringMatcher.uasset (example uses)

 **Key Benefits for Streamers:**
 Correct typos in viewer redeems automatically, matching "plae song" to "play song".